matt-the-ogre/book-of-rc/docs/builds/future-projects.md

 ## Planes

 I'd like to build a 3D printed RC plane too.
-It would be interesting to do theh first version with manual control and then add autonomous control as an upgrade.
+It would be interesting to do the first version with manual control and then add autonomous control as an upgrade.

 ## Boats